Activeyixiao/topic-specific-vector/README.md

 Static word vectors remain important in applications where word meaning has to be modelled in the absence of context.

-In our recent paper [Deriving Word Vectors from Contextualized Language Models - using Topic-Aware Mention Selection](), we propose a method for learning high-quality static word vector by taking advantage of contextualized language models (BERT,RoBERTa).
-Instread of representing a word as a single vector, we model each word as several vectors which derive its semantic properties from articles of different topics (economics, politics, education, and so on).
+In our recent paper [Deriving Word Vectors from Contextualized Language Models - using Topic-Aware Mention Selection](), we propose a method for learning high-quality static word vectors by taking advantage of contextualized language models (BERT,RoBERTa).
+Instead of representing a word as a single vector, we model each word as several vectors, which derive its semantic properties from articles on different topics (economics, politics, education, and so on).

-For example, our representation for word "banana" have several topics-specific vectors corresponding to the topics of food, biology, industury.
-This make our static word vector become context sensitive in some sense.
+For example, our representation for word the word "banana" consists of several topics-specific vectors, corresponding to topics related to food, biology, industry.

-This open source implementaton will guide you step by step to obtain these word-topic-vectors.
-You could also skip these steps and directly download all the word-vector experimented in our paper.
+This document contains step-by-step instructions for obtaining these topic-specific word vectors.
+You could also skip these steps and directly download the topic-specific vectors that were used for the experiments in our paper.

 ## Building word-topic-vectors from scratch